The author is a guitarist and bassist with over 35 years of experience as a musician.

 But there is an easier way, sort of.
 Every chord is based on a formula and knowing how those formulas work will let you build any chord you want, even if you have never seen it before.

 The easiest example of this is the basic major chord shape.
 This is derived from the first, third, and fifth tones of the major scale.
 Therefore, the formula for a major chord is I-III-IV (1-3-5).
 Another way of saying this is the root - major third - perfect fifth.

 Every chord has a specific formula and armed with this knowledge you can build any chord thrown at you.
 Of course, this means you need to know the notes of the fretboard and understand scales, among other things.
 In other words, you have to learn a little music theory!

 Read More From Spinditty

 3. Learning Scales Improves Your Playing

-Learning scales not only improves your ear and your understanding of music, it improves your technique.
+Learning scales not only improves your ear and your understanding of music, but it also improves your technique.
 Frequently practicing scales up and down the fretboard is the best way to work on your fretting-hand technique.
-If you also make sure to incorporate economic picking-hand technique there are few better ways to get good at the physical part of guitar playing.
+If you also make sure to incorporate the economic picking-hand technique—there are few better ways to get good at the physical part of guitar playing.

 4. Knowing Music Theory Opens the Right Doors

 Some guitar players are lucky enough to form a band with a bunch of friends in high school and go on to big-time success.
 For the vast majority of us, playing music means working our way through a string of bands and musicians until we find something that works.

 When your band crumbles and it is time to hit the pavement in search of a new group of musicians you will encounter all kinds of people.
 Some are professional, skilled, and driven.
 Others are sloppy, unreliable, and tough to work with.
 Guess which group tends to be more versed in music theory?